sjothen/shellpress/README.md

 Command: plugin install

-    $ shellpress plugin install PLUGIN   # install plugin.
-[PLUGIN] can be a URL or a plugin name.
-If a plugin name is supplied, it will be downloaded from the WordPress Plugin Directory
+    $ shellpress plugin install PLUGIN   # install plugin

-      Description:
-        install plugin.
-[PLUGIN] can be a URL or a plugin name.
-If a plugin name is supplied, it will be downloaded from the WordPress Plugin Directory

       Options:
         -v, [--version=VERSION]  # Version of the plugin to install.
 Valid versions can be found on the plugin download page (http://wordpress.org/extend/plugins/[plugin]/download/) or in the SVN repository (http://plugins.svn.wordpress.org/[plugin]/tags/)

+      Description:
+        [PLUGIN] can either be a URL or a plugin name.
+If a plugin name is supplied, it will be downloaded from the WordPress Plugin Directory
+        (http://wordpress.org/extend/plugins/).
+If [PLUGIN] is a URL, it needs to be a ZIP file that contains either a directory or a single php file.

 Command: plugin activate

     $ shellpress plugin activate NAME    # activate plugin

+      Description:
+        Activates a plugin from the default plugin directory (wp-content/plugins/).
+[NAME] is either the name of the directory, or the plugin file without ".php"

 Command: plugin deactivate

     $ shellpress plugin deactivate NAME  # deactivate plugin

+      Description:
+        Deactivates a plugin from the default plugin directory (wp-content/plugins/).
+[NAME] is either the name of the directory, or the plugin file without ".php"

 Command: plugin delete

     $ shellpress plugin delete NAME      # delete plugin

+      Description:
+        Deletes a plugin from the default plugin directory (wp-content/plugins/).
+[NAME] is either the name of the directory, or the plugin file without ".php"

 Command: plugin download

     $ shellpress plugin download URL     # downloads plugin from URL

+      Description:
+        Downloads and extracts a plugin to the default plugin directory (wp-content/plugins/).
+[URL] must be a ZIP archive.
+The downloaded ZIP file will be deleted after it's expanded.

 ### Themes